 Here’s our suggestion: start with the Spike Dracaena in the middle or the back of the planter.
-Then add a mid-height flower or foliage plant, such as Tickseeds, Stellar or Regal Geraniums, all of which have the same moisture requirements of the Dracaena.
+Then add a mid-height flower or foliage plant, such as Coreopsis or Geraniums, all of which have the same moisture requirements of the Dracaena.
 Finally, add some MiniFamous Calibrachoa or Lobelia plants to cascade over the edges.
 You can also use something like Dichondra to fill in the spaces or English Ivy as a non-blooming, yet cascading accent.
-The possibilities are absolutely endless and much better than succumbing to the average garden retailer’s idea of a fashion statement, whose container gardens all feature the same plants, over and over and over again.
+The possibilities are endless and much better than succumbing to the average garden retailer’s idea of a fashion statement.
+As their container gardens all feature the same plants, over and over and over again.
 Chances are that your neighbor next door or down the street will have one of these.

-Then, when your Dracaena Spike has outgrown the container, simply remove it from the container and put it in a place of honor in your garden.
-You will want to keep the height in mind, planting it behind lower growing perennials or annuals, though it is not too picky about sun.
+When your Dracaena Spike has outgrown the container, remove it from the container and put it in a place of honor in your garden.
+You will want to keep the height in mind, planting it behind lower-growing perennials or annuals, though it is not too picky about sun.
 It will tolerate full sun when the weather is cool or in the northern climes, but prefers partial shade in hotter areas.

 The Spike Dracaena is widely adaptable to the type of soil.
 Keep in mind that it will grow somewhere between 18 and 24-inches tall and just as wide.
 They seem to do well when planted along your foundation at the back of your flower beds.
 Here the warmth retained by brick or stone will help it to survive some of the coldest winter temperatures with ease.